Welcome to National Take Your Cat to The Vet Day!

 Take advantage of this holiday, take your cat to the vet!

-We suggest you read this article about the Vaccination schedule for cats in Europe.
+We suggest you read this article about the Vaccination schedule for cats in Europe as supplementary content and for added info.